apache/airflow/docs/apache-airflow/concepts/params.rst

 Or, if you want a default value without any validation, you can use literals instead.

 .. code-block::
-   :caption a simple DAG with a parameter
+   :caption: a simple DAG with a parameter
         from airflow import DAG
         from airflow.models.param import Param
         from airflow.operators.python_operator import PythonOperator